24 Hours in Istanbul

 Sultanahmet - Nowy Efendi Hotel

 This would be my third, Carrie’s fifth, and our friends Rob and Danielle’s first visit to Istanbul, so Carrie and I were fairly familiar with where to stay and what to do.
-Like previous visits to Istanbul this would merely serve as a long layover on a much larger trip.
-Istanbul is the perfect city for a long-layover or a couple days.
-The center of Istanbul is just a short 15-20 minutes ride from Atatürk International Airport, a major international hub and the city has a wide range of world-famous historical sites, excellent restaurants, and hotels for every price range.
+Like previous visits to Istanbul, this would merely serve as a long layover on a much larger trip.
+Istanbul is the perfect city for a long layover or a couple of days.
+The center of Istanbul is just a short 15-20 minutes ride from Atatürk International Airport, a major international hub, and the city has a wide range of world-famous historical sites, excellent restaurants, and hotels for every price range.